ritterim/rimdev-blog/_posts/2017-02-15-using-stuntman-with-aspnet-mvc-video.md

 > Install-Package Microsoft.Owin.Host.SystemWeb
 ```

 The second reference will need is Stuntman.
-So we'll search for Stuntman on Nuget.
+So we'll search for Stuntman on NuGet.

 ```console
 > Install-Package RimDev.Stuntman
 ```

 Once we find Stuntman, we'll just go ahead and install it just like we did with OWIN.
 Now that we have both Stuntman and OWIN
 installed we'll need a `Startup.cs`.
-The Startup.cs class tells OWIN how to configure our asp.net OWIN enabled
+The `Startup.cs` class tells OWIN how to configure our asp.net OWIN enabled
 MVC application

 I've already prepared a `Startup.cs` class which have copied from the GitHub readme of Stuntman.
-A few things to note about our startup.cs.
+A few things to note about our `Startup.cs`.
 First, `StuntmanOptions` are created statically at the top of our startup class.
 Secondly, inside of our configuration method we set up a user in our `StuntmanOptions` users "user 1" with a set of
 given claims.
 Finally, we say `app.UseStuntman()` passing in the Stuntman options to make Stuntman visible to our
 UI.